jcraigk/ruby_nano_rpc/README.md

 ### Raw RPC Calls

-You can use the RPC client to make raw RPC calls to a RaiBlocks node according to the documentation at [RaiBlocks docs](https://github.com/clemahieu/raiblocks/wiki/RPC-protocol).
+You can use the RPC client to make raw RPC calls to a RaiBlocks node according to the [documentation](https://github.com/clemahieu/raiblocks/wiki/RPC-protocol).

 Every call requires an `action`, which is passed as the first argument to `call`.
 Depending on the action, there may be additional required or optional parameters that are passed as an options hash.